Canada makes it easy for the Mob

 things get too hot in their homeland, either from police or rival

 gangsters.
-And it's irking Canadian and
+And it's irking Canadian and U.S. law enforcement agents

 who want stiffer laws to help them tackle the Mob.